KirkAlton-Class7/cognito-cli-auth-flow/notes.md

 Copy the `Session` from the `SELECT_CHALLENGE` response.

+> [!warning]
+> A Cognito `Session` belongs to one specific challenge chain.
+If you answer `SELECT_CHALLENGE` with a session from `USER_PASSWORD_AUTH`, an older run, another app client, or another user, Cognito can return `Invalid session due to a mismatched auth flow`.
+Restart from `initiate-auth --auth-flow USER_AUTH` and copy the fresh `Session` from that response.

 `respond-to-auth-challenge` answers Cognito's current prompt.
 In this step, `ANSWER="PASSWORD"` selects the password method from the available choices and supplies the user's password.
 If the password is accepted and MFA is enabled, Cognito returns a new `SOFTWARE_TOKEN_MFA` challenge session.

 ```bash